 Generating and updating control findings

 Security Hub normally charges for each security check for a control.
 However, if multiple controls use the same AWS Config rule, then Security Hub only charges once for each check against the AWS Config rule.
-It generates separate findings for each control based on the check.
+If you enable consolidated control findings, Security Hub generates a single finding for a security check even when the control is included in multiple enabled standards.

 For example, the AWS Config rule iam-password-policy